wbamberg/idl-reference/docs/mozIThirdPartyUtil.md

 respect to "http://images.google.com/", but "http://mail.yahoo.com/" and
 "http://192.168.1.1/" are.

-@return true if aFirstURI is third party with respect to aSecondURI.

 @throws if either URI is null, has a malformed host, or has an empty host
         and is not a file:// URI.